-Influencer marketing seems to be the biggest buzz word in 2018, growing in popularity in many different industries.
+Influencer marketing seems to be the buzz word, growing in popularity in many different industries.
 We’ve had multiple clients reach out and ask about launching an influencer marketing plan; and while it doesn’t make sense for everyone, it can be a very targeted approach to reaching a specific audience and growing your brand presence.

 That’s why we’ve put together this guide to influencer marketing, to first determine if it’s the right fit for your brand, and then some tips on how to get started.

 Influencer marketing primarily exists within the social media world.
 It is a way for brands to connect to people who have a significant presence on social media to promote their message or products.
 If done correctly, influencer marketing can be a powerful tool for both the brand and the influencer, allowing each entity to grow their audience, loyalty and thought leadership.